 The number of teenagers visiting emergency departments for self-harm has doubled in the last decade in Canada.
 Yet, I don’t hear parents talk much about it.
-Maybe it’s terminology, so let me clarify a few things off the bat.
-I’m using the term ‘self-harm’ throughout this post because I think it’s the term most commonly… Read More A parent’s perspective on teenage self-harm
+I think, in part, it is because we don’t know how to talk about it.
+First, the terminology is confusing.
+While I’m using the term ‘self-harm’ throughout this post,… Read More A parent’s perspective on self-harm

 Who is your MVP right now?
 Who do you turn to when depression starts winning?
 Gary Gulman once said of depression recovery, “This is not a solo act.”
 In a recent New Yorker Interview, he gave his girlfriend Sadé, the coveted title of MVP in his story.
 Which got me thinking: Who is my MVP?… Read More Depression recovery is not a solo act–you need an MVP